yogsototh/Scratch/content/html/en/blog/Yesod-excellent-ideas.md

 and make the test inside the handler

+## Why yesod?

-Why you should use yesod.
-Just saying from a very subjective point of vue, from what I heard, Haskell is a node.js done as it should be.
+From a very subjective point of vue and from what I heard, Haskell is a node.js done as it should be.

-1. Speed.
+1. _Speed_.
 This is just astounding.
-2. Haskell.
+2. _Haskell_.
 This is certainly hard to learn but it is just incredibly awesome.
 If you want to make you a favor.
 Just learn Haskell.
 It will be difficult, far more than you can imagine.
 It is very different from all other languages I used.
-3. Good ideas, excellent community.
+3. _Good ideas, excellent community_.
 I follow yesod from some month now and the speed at which the project progress is incredible.

 If you are a haskeller, I believe you shouldn't fear the special syntax imposed by the standard yesod way of doing things.
 Just try it more than the firsts basic tutorials.

-One more thing, if you are a designer, please, help the yesodweb.com website to improve.
-I am not a designer, but I'm interrested in web design and if I cannot necessarily make stunning design I detect _errors_ in design.
-I pushed some fixes for their website some time ago but it would be better to provide them new colors, etc...
-But I also don't want to hurt any sensibility.
-The work of Michael Snoyman and Greg Weber is just stunning.

 Until here I believe it goes in the right direction.
 Even if I believe the real future is by generating HTML pages from the client (using javascript) and server limited to serve JSON (or XML, or any object representation system).

 I cannot stress too much about how I believe Yesod is good.

-  One of the most important point is the responsiveness of the community.
-It is very active.
-It is Greg which the first had given a way to [deploy Haskell code to Heroku](http://www.yesodweb.com/blog/2011/07/haskell-on-heroku).